Oi-Chris/JavaScript-HTML5/README.md

 DEMO

-Used canvas to develop a game using HTML5 and JavaScript
+Used canvas to develop a game using HTML5 and JavaScript!